The shape and simplicity biases of adversarially robust ImageNet-trained CNNs: Experiment and Results

 \subsubsection{Performance on texture-less images}

-Following \cite{geirhos2018imagenet}, we tested R models on three types of texture-less images where the texture is increasingly removed: (1) stylized ImageNet images where textures are randomly modified; (2) binary, black-and-white, \ie B\&W, images (Fig.~\ref{fig:unseen}f); and (3) silhouette images where the texture information is completely removed (Fig.~\ref{fig:unseen}e, g).
+Following \cite{geirhos2018imagenet}, we test R models on three types of texture-less images where the texture is increasingly removed: (1) stylized ImageNet images where textures are randomly modified; (2) binary, black-and-white, \ie B\&W, images (Fig.~\ref{fig:unseen}e); and (3) silhouette images where the texture information is completely removed (Fig.~\ref{fig:unseen}f).

-\subsec{Stylized ImageNet} To construct a set of stylized ImageNet images (see Fig.~\ref{fig:unseen}e), we took all ImageNet-CL images (Sec.~\ref{sec:networks_datasets}) and changed their textures via a stylization procedure in \cite{geirhos2018imagenet}, which harnesses the style transfer technique \citep{gatys2016image} to apply a random style to each ImageNet ``content'' image.
+\subsec{Stylized ImageNet} To construct a set of stylized ImageNet images (see Fig.~\ref{fig:unseen}d), we take all ImageNet-CL images (Sec.~\ref{sec:networks_datasets}) and change their textures via a stylization procedure in \cite{geirhos2018imagenet}, which harnesses the style-transfer technique \citep{gatys2016image} to apply a random style to each ImageNet ``content'' image.

-\subsec{B\&W images} For all ImageNet-CL images, we used the same process described in \cite{geirhos2018imagenet} to generate silhouettes, but we did not manually select or modify the images.
-We used \citet{imagemagick} to binarize ImageNet images into B\&W images via the following steps:
+\subsec{B\&W images} For all ImageNet-CL images, we use the same process described in \cite{geirhos2018imagenet} to generate silhouettes, but we do not manually select or modify the images.
+We use \citet{imagemagick} to binarize ImageNet images into B\&W images via the following steps: